syncfusion-content/fileformat-docs/File-Formats/Presentation/NuGet-Packages-Required.md

 </tr>
 </table>

-N> 1.Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
-Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your applications to use our components.
+N> 1.Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, add the "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your applications to use the components.
 N> 2.From the Essential Studio 2018 Volume 3 release(v16.3.0.21), Syncfusion has changed some of the NuGet package names to search and find the required Syncfusion NuGet packages in nuget.org easily based on the control and its platforms.

 ## Converting PowerPoint Presentation into PDF

-For converting PowerPoint Presentation into PDF, the following NuGet packages need to be installed in your application.
+For converting PowerPoint Presentation into PDF, install the following NuGet packages in your application:

 <table>
 <tr>